margorczynski/scoreboard-exercise/README.md

 From the project directory please execute the command `sbt test`

 ### Assumptions
+- We assume no use of null values for names
 - There is a finite amount of matches
 - A team name is of finite length
+- A team name is a non-blank string
 - Scores which are less than Int.Min won't be passed as arguments
 - A match score cannot be bigger than Int.Max
 - Creating a match with already existing home-away team names causes an error, not an overwrite
-- We will use the local date time of the system on which the project and tests are executed
+- We assume that the underlying Scoreboard implementation encodes order of insertion